Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 Learning Polish is quite easy.
 The Russian-Polish phrasebook will help you without any problems if you find yourself in Poland.
 But before you start full-fledged phrases, try to learn the following rules regarding vowels and consonants of the Polish alphabet, as well as the specifics of stress in words.
 The learning process will be facilitated by the fact that the pronunciation of letters in Polish is often identical to Russian.

 The pronunciation of Polish letters is often the same as Russian.
-The vowels listed below, which are in the Polish alphabet, are pronounced like this:
+The vowel letters listed below, which are in the Polish alphabet, are pronounced like this:

-5. [E] in Russian transcription has the following Polish counterparts:
+5. [E] in Russian transcription has the following Polish analogues:

 6. – ie (at the beginning and middle of a word).
-At the same time, the vowel [i] is pronounced like [and] Russian.
+In this case, the vowel [i] is pronounced like [i] in Russian.

-Remember that [and] is written in transcription after letters such as [u], [w], [g].
+Remember that [i] is written in transcription after letters such as [ш], [ш], [ж].

-[A] and [E] are nasal vowels native to Polish.
+[A] and [E] are nasal vowels inherent in the Polish language.
 They are written in transcription in the same way as they are pronounced before such types of letters as:

 4. [en], [on] – dz, s.’

-In pronunciation, [A] fluctuates between [OH] and [OU].
-Note that [H] is not pronounced the same as the English ending [-ing].
+In pronunciation, [A] fluctuates between [ON] and [OU].
+Please note that [H] is not pronounced the same as the English ending [-ing].

 It is read as [EN] after soft consonants, and as [OH] after hard ones.
-In these variations, the nasal character that the endings of words carry is preserved.
+These variations retain the nasal character of word endings.

 [E] in sound fluctuates between [EN] and [EU].
-For this letter, the same rules apply as for the letter [A].
+The same rules apply for this letter as for the letter [A].
 How [E] this letter is pronounced in colloquial speech.

 Consonants